Rok on the pristine white sands of Playa Rincón in the Dominican Republic

 Baseball, merengue, bachata, beaches and home to Christopher Columbus’s first New World landing point in 1492, are trademarks of the Eastern part of Hispaniola island.
 People know how to treat foreigners, infrastructure is great, seafood taste delicious and travelling is inexpensive.

-Dominican Republic Photo Gallery
+Dominican Republic Travel Photo Gallery